TradingView Indicator

 Alerts are review prompts

-When an alert fires, it means conditions have reached a threshold worth reviewing.
-It does not mean you should immediately enter a trade.
+When an alert fires, conditions have reached a threshold worth reviewing.
+Check the chart, assess context, then decide on action.

 Setting up alerts in TradingView